-1 Programme MBA/IMG 2 Semester Odd 3 Type of course Elective 4 Code of the subject MS027 5 Title of the subject Organization Theory & Development 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of Describe how the need to increase organizational efficiency the subject and effectiveness has guided the evolution of management theory.
-Explain the principle of job specialization and division of labor, and tell why the study of person-task relationships is central to the pursuit of increased efficiency.

-Identify the principles of administration and organization that underlie effective organizations.
-Brief Contents Explain what is meant by the term organization, Classify the three levels of managers and identify the primary responsibility of each group, Describe the difference between managers and operative employees.
-Explain the skills and roles manager, Describe the value of studying organization.
-Identify the relevance of popular humanities and social science courses to management practices, Trace the change in theories about how managers should behave to motivate and control employees, Explain the contributions of management science to the efficient use of organizational resources, Explain why the study of the external environment and its impact on an organization has become a central issue in management thought, Describe forces that act as stimulants to change, Summarize the sources of individual and organizational resistance to change, Summarize Lewin's three-step change model.
-Explain the values underlying most OD efforts, Contrast process reengineering and continuous improvement processes, Identify properties of innovative organizations, List characteristics of a learning organization, Describe potential sources of stress, Organizational Development Techniques, Explain individual difference variables that moderate the stress-outcome relationship 10 Contents for lab No
+1 Programme MBA/IMG

+2 Semester Odd

+3 Type of course Elective

+4 Code of the subject MS027

+5 Title of the subject Organization Theory & Developmen t

+6 Any prerequisite No No

+7 L-T-P 3-0-0

+8 Learning Objectives of the Describe how the need to increase or Describe how the need to increase organizational efficiency and

+subject effectiveness has guided the evolution ion of management theory.

+Explain the principle of job specialize zation and division of labor,

+and tell why the study of person-tas

+the pursuit of increased efficiency.

+administration and organization that underlie effective

+organizations.

+Brief Contents Explain what is meant by the term

+three levels of managers and identify

+of each group, Describe the differe •

+operative employees.
+Explain the

+Describe the value of studying

+relevance of popular humanities an

+management practices, Trace the ch •

+managers should behave to motiva ·

+Explain the contributions of manager

+use of organizational resources, Ex

+external environment and its impa •

+become a central issue in management that act as stimulants to change, 0 1

+individual and organizational resista

+Lewin's three-step change model.
+Ex

+most OD efforts, Contrast process re

+improvement processes, Identify

+organizations, List characteristics of

+stress, Organizational

+Development Techniques, Expla

+variables that moderate the stress-ou

+10 Contents for lab No 1

-1 Programme MBA/IMG 2 Semester Even 3 Type of course Elective 4 Code of the subject MS028 5 Title of the subject Leadership & Talent Management 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of Leadership and Talent Management primarily focus on the subject managerial leadership as opposed to parliamentary leadership or emergent leadership in informal groups.
+1 Programme MBA/IMG

+2 Semester Even

+3 Type of course Elective

+4 Code of the subject MS028

+5 Title of the subject Leadership & Talent Management

+6 Any prerequisite No

+7 L-T-P 3-0-0

+8 Learning Objectives of the subject Leadership and Talent Management primarily focus on managerial leadership as opposed to parliamentary leadership or emergent leadership in informal groups.
 The objective of this module is to present the theory and research on leadership and talent management in formal group.

 9 Brief Contents Define leader and explain the difference between managers and leaders, Summarize the conclusions of trait theories of leadership, Describe the Fiedler contingency model, Summarize the path goal model of leadership, Explain situational leadership, Identify the qualities that characterize charismatic leaders and authentic leaders, Meaning of talent, Talent or human capital of an organization, Why talent/human capital management?
 Functions of talent management.

 10 Contents for lab No

 1 Programme MBA/IMG

 2 Semester Odd

 3 Type of course Elective

 4 Code of the subject MS029

 5 Title of the subject Training & Development

 6 Any prerequisite No

 7 L-T-P 3-0-0

-8 Learning Objectives of To develop an understanding from the point of view of the

-the subject individual employee.
-Improve the individual's level of

-awareness.
-Increase an individual's skill in one or more

-areas of expertise.
-Increase an individual's motivation to

-perform their job well.
+8 Learning Objectives of the subject To develop an understanding from the point of view of the individual employee.
+Improve the individual's level of awareness.
+Increase an individual's skill in one or more areas of expertise.
+Increase an individual's motivation to perform their job well.

 9 Brief Contents Overview of training, Trends in training, Career opportunities in training important concepts and meanings, Why conduct a training needs analysis, When to conduct a TNA, The TNA model, The framework for conducting a TNA, Output of TNA, Approaches to TNA, Introduction to the design of training organizational constraints developing objectives, Why use training objectives, Overview of the training design ,Matching methods with outcomes, Lectures and demonstrations, Games and simulations, On-the-job & off the job training, Development of training, implementation, transfer of training.
 Evaluation of training, Rationale for evaluation, Resistance to training evaluation

 10 Contents for lab No